-The baseline used for WBLCA studies is required to be the same scope, size, geometry, function and energy performance and as the proposed project.
+The baseline used for WBLCA studies is required to be the same scope, size, geometry, function and energy performance as the proposed project.
 The baseline building represents typical construction for the building type on each campus.

-Figure 5 gives examples of allowable approaches to help in the devlopment of the baseline case.
-Materials assembly assumptions to be used for the baseline case are shown in fig 6.
+Figure 5. gives examples of allowable approaches to help in the development of the baseline case.
+Materials assembly assumptions to be used for the baseline case are shown in figure 6.
 The baseline assumptions are provided as initial guidance to be used as a starting point for LCA practitioners, exceptions are permitted with justification.
-It is recommnded that a baseline can be created from the proposed model and must have functional equivalence (geometry, thermal, structural etc.).
-If there are deviations, especially when comparing different structural systems, guidance should be provided by the structural consultant (e.g. what would typical floor slab thicknesses be for a concrete version of this mass timber building, or what is the change in foundation concrete volume for concrete
+It is recommnded that the baseline is created from the proposed model and must have functional equivalence (geometry, thermal, structural etc.).
+If there are deviations, especially when comparing different structural systems, guidance should be provided by the structural consultant (e.g. what would typical floor slab thicknesses be for a concrete version of this mass timber building, or what is the change in foundation concrete volume for concrete baseline vs mass timber version, given soil conditions for this project).

-YOU ARE ALLOWED TO YOU ARE NOT ALLOWED TO Use materials and construction practices typical to the building archetype.
-Use materials and construction practice that are not typical of the particular archetype e.g. Concrete roof structure for gymnasium.
+YOU ARE ALLOWED TO: YOU ARE NOT ALLOWED TO: Use materials and construction practices typical to the building archetype.
+Use materials and construction practice that are not typical of the particular archetype e.g. concrete roof structure for gymnasium.
 Optimize and reduce the mass of of the proposed design compared to the baseline while maintaining functional equivalency with baseline.
 Unnecessarily increase baseline building mass using thicker walls or insulation or unusually large spans to show dematerialization.
-Make use better design and structural alternatives in the proposed design including stud spacing, floor-to-ceiling heights, changes in the use of beams and pillars.
+Make better use of design and structural alternatives in the proposed design including stud spacing, floor-to-ceiling heights, changes in the use of beams and pillars.
 Use a different GFA for the baseline building and proposed design.
-Make use of lower carbon materials and/ or products with known environmental impacts in the proposed building Omit required parts of the envelope and structure in the proposed design : footings and foundations, structural wall assembly (from cladding to interior finishes), structural floors and ceilings and roof assemblies.
-Include elements that are not part of construction element requirements indicated in such as MEP Include elements that are not part of construction element requirements indicated in the baseline but exclude it from the proposed design.
-Use industry average values for materials eg concrete CRMCA industry average, rebar concrete reinforcing steel institute EPD.
-Use a product-specific EPD with high embodied carbon values which are banned in Canada for the baseline and replace it with industry average values Include green roofs in both baseline and proposed design Change the effective R or U value of the building envelope elements Use the same strength concrete in baseline and proposed design
+Make use of lower carbon materials and/ or products with known environmental impacts in the proposed building.
+Omit required parts of the envelope and structure in the proposed design: footings and foundations, structural wall assembly (from cladding to interior finishes), structural floors and ceilings and roof assemblies.
+Include construction elements that are listed as optional, such as MEP (see 4.7) Include elements that are not part of construction element requirements indicated in the baseline but exclude it from the proposed design.
+Use industry average values for materials.
+Use a product-specific EPD with high embodied carbon values which are banned in Canada for the baseline and replace it with industry average values.
+Include green roofs in both baseline and proposed design.
+Change the effective R or U value of the building envelope elements.
+Use the same strength concrete in baseline and proposed design.